plblum/jivs/planning/ModelRules Design for ValPlanning Part 1.md

 3. Client runs other non-Jivs checks, if needed

    - Developer decides whether to create a model object or to use other value sources for these checks
-   - Client converts non-Jivs errors to `BusinessLogicErrors`
+   - Client converts non-Jivs errors to `ExternalIssuesFound`
-   - ValidationManager.setBusinessLogicErrors() to reflect them in the UI
+   - ValidationManager.setExternalIssuesFound() to reflect them in the UI
    - If ValidationState.doNotSave is true, stop

 4. If a model is needed for save and has not yet been created, create it.